bribeiro/html-boilerplate/README.md

 ### Option 1 ###
-    sass -l --watch static/css/src:static/css/
+    compass watch static/css

 ### Option 2 ###
-I'm normally in a python project, and am using fabric.
-So I wrote up fabric scripts to watch and compress.
+We are normally in a python project, and ar using fabric.
+So we wrote up fabric scripts to watch and compress.

     fab css.watch